 Green Investment Principles 1 and 2 (together, the "Green Objective")3 apply to all activity by the Macquarie Asset Management ("MAM") Green Investments team in making, supporting, facilitating, engaging in and encouraging investments, lending and related activities.

 All of the Green Investment Principles apply to all of the following investments, referred to hereinafter as "relevant green investments":

-- Investments or loans by funds managed by MAM that have provided a commitment in fund documentation - for example a Private Placement Memorandum, Limited Partnership Agreement or equivalent applicable fund establishment or marketing document - that the fund seeks to make investments targeting a contribution to one or more of the Green Purposes; - Investments or loans by any Macquarie Group entity or fund managed by MAM that uses the 'Green Investment Group' brand; and - Investments or loans by UK Green Investment Bank Limited and its subsidiaries.
+- Investments or loans by funds managed by MAM where a commitment has been made in fund documentation (for example a Private Placement Memorandum, Limited Partnership Agreement or equivalent applicable fund establishment or marketing document) that these investments will target a contribution to one or more of the Green Purposes; - Investments or loans by any Macquarie Group entity or fund managed by MAM that uses the 'Green Investment Group' brand; and - Investments or loans by UK Green Investment Bank Limited and its subsidiaries.